baddodg3r/baddodg3r/README.md

 - 🔄 **MQTT** for real-time communication with automation systems
 - 🔧 **Modbus TCP** – protocol quirks and reliability hacks
 - 🏠 **Loxone Exosphere** – Workspace magic & scripting madness
-- ⚡ **Energieoptimierung** – solar panels, heat pumps, load balancing
+- ⚡ **Energy Optimization** – solar panels, heat pumps, load balancing
+- - 📈 **Excel Power Query** – recursive API access, data cleansing, and automation pipelines
 - 🧠 Designing systems that are smarter than they look – and dumber than they claim

 ---